 You now have the choice of Samsung Pay or Google Pay, you will have the choice between Bixby and Google Assistant and you do have a built-in music player with offline support for the apps like Spotify.

 Flipping over to the Watch GT 3 and Huawei's watch runs on its own LiteOS, which is slick and power-efficient to ensure the watch can last for around 2 weeks between charges, as opposed to a couple of days, which is the case on the Samsung.

-It does work with both Android phones and iPhones and that gets you the latest UI look Huawei has introduced to the platform along with features like notifications (not actionable), weather forecasts, a nice mix of watch faces a not so fantastic Celia smart assistant and access to Huawei's AppGallery app store.
+It does work with both Android phones and iPhones and that gets you the latest UI look Huawei has introduced to the platform along with features like notifications (not actionable), weather forecasts, a nice mix of watch faces a not-so-fantastic Celia smart assistant, and access to Huawei's AppGallery app store.

-While that app store offers third party apps, it's no match for what you can get on the Google Play Store right now.
-So if you want access to third party services, it's the Samsung you want.
+While that app store offers third-party apps, it's no match for what you can get on the Google Play Store right now.
+So if you want access to third-party services, it's the Samsung you want.

 We need to talk about connectivity here too.
-Samsung does offer LTE options of its Galaxy Watch while Huawei doesn't with the GT 3.
+Samsung does offer LTE options for its Galaxy Watch while Huawei doesn't with the GT 3.
 If you want LTE, you'll need to pay more for the Huawei Watch 3.

-Our take is that the Samsung is a better smartwatch, but it does of course only work with Android phones.
+Our take is that Samsung is a better smartwatch, but it does of course only work with Android phones.
 The GT 3 offers the staples, which do work well, but you get a richer, fuller experience on the Galaxy Watch.

 If you want a smartwatch that offers a good mix of health and fitness features, it's the Galaxy Watch 4 you want.
 If you're happy with solid sports tracking features, the GT 3 will serve you well.